Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 5. Storage

-When fall approaches, I look forward to everything that comes with the season, especially all things apple, and making homemade crockpot applesauce is at the top of my list.
+When fall approaches, I look forward to everything that comes with the season, and making homemade crockpot applesauce is at the top of my list.
 This recipe is the perfect way to enjoy delicious apples all season long.

 close up shot of crockpot applesauce in a crockpot with a cinnamon stick